newburghdems/web/README.md

     4. Securely deploys the contents of the generated \_site directory to the server using rsync over SSH.
 * **Security:** All sensitive credentials (SSH key, host, user, port) are stored as encrypted **secrets** in the GitHub repository settings and are not exposed in the codebase.
 * **Monitoring:** You can view the status and logs of deployments under the "Actions" tab of the GitHub repository.

-This automated process replaces the old bin/deploy script, which should be removed from the project.

 ## **Contributing**